 Practical implications:

-- Multiple small bursts hit faster than one big burst (peak persists in the window)
+- Multiple small bursts hit the 5-hour window faster than one big burst (the peak persists across the whole window).

 6 effective ways to save quota